A new digital platform is set to revolutionize how farmers get their goods to market in East Africa.

 2KUZE, which means “Let’s Grow Together” in Swahili, is a mobile-to-mobile platform that will help farmers in Kenya, Uganda and Tanzania find buyers and streamline the system of selling produce.

 2KUZE was developed at Mastercard’s Nairobi Labs for Financial Inclusion with funding from the Bill & Melinda Gates Foundation, the world’s largest private charitable foundation.
-The platform is aimed at small-plot farmers who have one or two acres of land.
-Mastercard is a New York-based financial services corporation.
+The platform is aimed at small-plot farmers who have less than a hectare of land.
+Mastercard is a New York–based financial services corporation.

 East Africa is at the forefront of mobile phone adoption and mobile money transfers, with almost 70 percent of the population owning a mobile phone.

 “We believe that by using mobile, a technology that is so ubiquitous among farmers in Africa, we can improve financial access, bring in operational efficiency and facilitate faster payments,” said Daniel Monehin, division president for sub-Saharan Africa at Mastercard.

 Currently, small farmers have to take their goods to a market to find buyers.
 Since they don’t have broad networks, they often are forced to settle for whatever price is offered to them and cannot negotiate.